-There are risks and uncertainties associated with the current Mainland China tax laws. regulations and practice in respect of capital gains realized on the relevant Funds' disposals of the fixed income securities traded on the CIBM (which may have retrospective effect).
+There are risks and uncertainties associated with the current Mainland China tax laws, regulations and practice in respect of capital gains realized on the relevant Funds' disposals of the fixed income securities traded on the CIBM and via the QFI status, Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect or access products on the Funds' investments in the PRC (which may have retrospective effect).
 Any changes in the Mainland Chinese tax law, future clarifications thereof, and/or subsequent retroactive enforcement by the Mainland Chinese tax authorities of any tax may result in a material loss to the relevant Funds.
-Currently, no tax provision is made on the capital gains from the relevant Funds' investments in the CIBM.
+Based on professional and independent tax advice, currently, no tax provision is made on the capital gains from the relevant Funds' investments in the PRC.
 The Management Company, the relevant Investment Manager and/or the relevant Sub-Manager will keep the provisioning policy for tax liability under review, and may, in their discretion from time to time, make a provision for potential tax liabilities, if in their opinion such provision is warranted, or as further clarified by the Mainland Chinese authorities in notifications.
 If tax provision has been made by the relevant Funds, any shortfall between the provision and the actual tax liabilities, which will be debited from the relevant Funds' assets, will adversely affect the relevant Funds' Net Asset Value.
 The actual tax liabilities may be lower than the tax provision made.
 Depending on the timing of their subscriptions and/or redemptions, investors may be disadvantaged as a result of any shortfall of tax provision and will not have the right to claim any part of the overprovision (as the case may be).